xrpronin17/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ### Generation

-The `xrp-ledger.toml` file MAY be an actual file stored on the web server, or it MAY be generated on-demand by the web server.
+The <span class="code-snippet">xrp-ledger.toml</span> file MAY be an actual file stored on the web server, or it MAY be generated on-demand by the web server.
 The latter case may be preferable depending on the contents provided in the file or the configuration of your website.

 ## Contents

-The contents of the `xrp-ledger.toml` file MUST be formatted in [TOML](https://github.com/toml-lang/toml). **All contents are optional.** Comments are optional, but encouraged for readability.
+The contents of the <span class="code-snippet">xrp-ledger.toml</span> file MUST be formatted in [TOML](https://github.com/toml-lang/toml). **All contents are optional.** Comments are optional, but encouraged for readability.

 Example contents: